Bat Appreciation Day!

 Did you learn something new about bats?

-SHARE THIS VIDEO TO HELP MORE PEOPLE REALIZE THE IMPORTANCE OF BATS!
+SHARE THIS VIDEO ABOVE TO HELP MORE PEOPLE REALIZE THE IMPORTANCE OF BATS!

 Want to help bats even more?
-Put up a bat house at your property to offer them a safe and cosy home.
+Put up a bat house at your property to offer them a safe and cozy home.

-Or you can donate to a bat conservation organization like Merlin Tuttle’s Bat Conservation, to help bats in their struggle to survive.
+Or you can donate to a bat conservatio organization like Merlin Tuttle’s Bat Conservation, to help bats in their struggle to survive.